Back to CBE Guide

 The Honest Answer: Chemistry CBE Specifications Aren't Fully Public

-If you've searched online for the exact number of questions, time limit, or scoring breakdown of the Texas Chemistry Credit by Exam, you've probably hit a wall.
+If you've searched online for the exact number of questions, time limit, or scoring breakdown of the Texas Chemistry Credit by Examination (CBE), you've probably hit a wall.
 The detailed exam specifications — question count, weighting of each reporting category, calculator policy — live inside the UT High School (UTHS) Chemistry CBE study guide, the official source distributed to registered candidates.

 This guide explains what we DO know publicly, what we DON'T, and what to do about it.